krukkruk28/LOGISTIC-REGRESSION/README.md

 Traditional machine learning models like Logistic Regression, Random Forests, and Support Vector Machines

-Resampling strategies (e.g., SMOTE) to address class imbalance

-Hyperparameter optimization and cross-validation workflows
+Hyperparameter optimization and cross-validation workflows.

-Performance diagnostics through precision-recall tradeoffs and visual analytics
+Performance diagnostics through precision-recall tradeoffs and visual analytics.

 In addition, we implement deep learning architectures—such as multi-layer perceptrons (MLPs), LSTM, and GRU models—to benchmark against classic ML models and analyze performance gains in high-dimensional spaces.